 Contact our lawyers today!

 Working With an Attorney Could Help Your Amended Claim

 It can be disappointing when an insurance company rejects your claim.
 You may still have options, so you should not be discouraged when this happens.
 You can work with an attorney to help you gather evidence to prove your claim’s validity.
 You should have a copy of the accident police report and proof of your injuries.
 This proof can include X-rays, medical records, medications, lab test results, and other evidence of your medical treatment.
 You can also include witness statements to support your claim.

 An attorney can document witness testimony and help you find other ways to build a strong case for your claim.
 If you have a written explanation or questions from the insurer, your amended claim should address these in full.
 Your attorney can answer your questions and concerns.
 They also can ensure you stay on track and submit your amended claim on time.

 Your attorney can also review your rejected claim and advise whether your situation has reached the point of legal action.
 Securing legal representation could be a smart move for your situation.
 Lawyers know how to deal with insurance companies and have experience and insight that can help you better navigate those waters.

 Call Us Today

 If your insurance company denied your claim, do not lose hope.
 Our attorneys can help you file an appeal, and if the insurer still does not make you a reasonable offer or denies your claim altogether, we may file a lawsuit if your injuries qualify as serious under state law.
-Call the Law Firm of Anidjar & Levine at 800-747-3733 today for more information.
+Call the Law Offices of Anidjar & Levine at 1-800-747-3733 today for more information and a free consultation.